Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 ```

 Obviously the `rusage` struct contains loads of juicy information about a
-process, but we only need a small subset of this so to make things easier we'll
+process, but only a small subset is needed, so to make things easier, a C
-write a C library which calls `getrusage()` for us and only gives us the info we
+library which calls `getrusage()` can be written that only gives us the
-want.
-In this case, all I care about is the resident memory, unshared stack size
+info desired.
+In this case, only the resident memory, unshared stack size,
-and amount of time spent in user mode.
+and amount of time spent in user mode is needed.

-Here's the C shim I came up with:
+Here's the C shim example:

 ```c
 #include <sys/time.h>